An Explanation on Principles

 Parimukhaṃ is used in the context of ānāpānasati.
 It is found in the phrase 'parimukhaṃ satiṃ upaṭṭhapetvā', and is a compound with pari (around) and mukha (mouth, entrance).
 According to the dictionary pari also means '(lit.) away from, off' and mukha 'face, entrance, front, top'.

 Ānāpānasati is a compound of ānāpāna and sati.
-While sati is memory (mindfulness would be sampajañña see SN26.7) it is a bit unfit for the usage in English where recollection fits better.
-And ānāpāna is about the breathe not breath if that distinction helps.
-Recollection is something we need to develop and here we hone this on the breathe.
+Sati is meditation (see Sati) and ānāpāna is about the breathe not breath if that distinction helps.
+Meditation is something we need to develop and here we hone this on the breathe.

 Pāḷi-English